jemccarthy13/BMC2Portal/bmc2portal/README.md

+## Frontend Developer Quick Start

+- Primary: Run `make frontend-dev` to install and start a hotloading development environment.

+- Manually:
+1. Install npm or yarn
+2. In bmc2porta/src, add a .env with the following:
+REACT_APP_SERVER_BASE_URL=FRONTEND
+3. cd bmc2portal/src
+4. `npm install && npm run start` to launch frontend only web app

 This frontend UI was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-Assuming you have installed npm and yarn, the following scripts are available.
+Assuming you have installed npm and/or yarn, the following scripts are available.

-In the 'bmc2portal' directory run:
+(Note: replace yarn with npm if npm is your preffered package manager).

+### `yarn install`

+Required be run before any other script to download and install dependencies.

 ### `yarn start`